Table of Contents

 4. Using a Journal of Transactions to Avoid Frivolous Spending

-A journal of transactions can help keep you accountable to yourself about where your money goes.
-Truly, there’s nothing more eye-opening than seeing how much you’re really spending in a month.
+A journal of transactions can help keep you accountable about where your money goes.
+There’s nothing more eye-opening than seeing how much you’re really spending in a month.
 Reviewing your transactions can help you learn how to spend wisely.

 For example, you might not realize how often you use ride-share services.
-You may think you only call an Uber “in emergencies” but then realize those emergencies are happening a couple of times a week.
+You may think you only call an Uber “in emergencies,” but then realize those emergencies actually occur several times a week.
 A journal can help you truly get a grip on overspending and dial it down.

 5. Having a Monthly Budget